steffenmueller4/steffenmueller4.github.io/_posts/2026-05-02-restic-backup-for-syncthing.md

 In this article, I described a small backup solution for a Syncthing deployment on k3s.
 A weekly Kubernetes `CronJob` runs restic, snapshots the Syncthing data volume, and pushes encrypted, deduplicated chunks to an AWS S3 bucket.
-A specific retention (12 weeks in my case) with `forget --prune` keeps the AWS S3 bucket bounded.
+A bounded retention window (12 weeks in my case) combined with `forget --prune` keeps the AWS S3 bucket size in check.
 Switching the underlying PVC from `rook-ceph-block` to `rook-cephfs` (`ReadWriteMany`) is what makes it possible to back up *while* Syncthing keeps running.

-As always, this is a snapshot of a setup that works for me on my Raspberry Pi based k3s cluster with Ceph—your bucket, retention, and schedule should follow your own data and risk tolerance.
+As always, this is a snapshot of a setup that works for me on my Raspberry Pi based k3s cluster with Ceph.
+Your setup—especially the retention time and schedule—should follow your own data and risk tolerance.
 If you want to report issues or have questions, please use the [issues](https://github.com/steffenmueller4/steffenmueller4.github.io/issues) and [discussions](https://github.com/steffenmueller4/steffenmueller4.github.io/discussions) functionality at the underlying GitHub repository.

 [//]: # (#)